mozilla/addon-sdk/packages/api-utils/docs/content/proxy.md

   \--------------------/                           \------------------------/
 </pre>

-These proxies aims to wrap all document JS objects in order to:

-  1. Ensure calling only native methods:<br/>
-    The document can't overload `addEventListener` to trick the CS, nor overload some attributes like `document`.
-  2. Prevent leaking any JS object to the document:<br/>
-    Proxy object hold a different set of attributes in order to avoid leaking any JS value to the document.
-  3. Having exactly same feature set as regular web page object:<br/>
-    XrayWrapper fullfill the two first items and these are the only differences we want from raw/unwrapped document objects.
-    Platform provides XrayWrapper to address first two points, but their limitations and bugs break most of popular JS frameworks.
-    This forced us into implementing similar wrappers using Proxies which allowed us to:
-      * override native methods from the content script,
-      * provide expando atttribute like `onclick`,
-      * provide window[framename], document[formname] properties.

-## Concrete security threat examples ##

-    // If the web document contains the folowing script: document.getElementById = function (str) {
-      // Overload indexOf method of all string instances str.__proto__.indexOf = function () {return -1;};
-      // Overload toString method of all object instances str.__proto__.__proto__.toString = function () {return "evil";};
-    };

-    // After following line content script, will be compromised: var node = document.getElementById("element");
-    // Then your CS is totally out of control.
-    // In order to avoid such malicious `getElementById`,
-    // `document` handed to the content script is wrapped via proxy.

-    // In addition proxy base wrappers protect property leaking to the content,
-    // so that, the following `myCustomAttribute` is not visible from the web page.
-    // Nor `myCustomAttribute` would be visible from the CS if this line
-    // was executed from the document.
-    node.myCustomAttribute = "something";

-## The big picture: ##
+## The Big Picture ##

-  Implementation defines two different kinds of proxy wrappers:
+The implementation defines two different kinds of proxy:

-  1. Content script proxies, that wrap document object are exposed to content scripts as described above.
+  1. Content script proxies that wrap DOM objects that are exposed to content scripts as described above.
-  2. XrayWrapper proxies, they wrap objects from content scripts before handing them over to XrayWrapper functions.
-These proxies are internal, they are not exposed to content scripts or document content.
+  2. XrayWrapper proxies that wrap objects from content scripts before handing them over to XrayWrapper functions.
+These proxies are internal and are not exposed to content scripts or document content.

 <pre>
   /--------------------\                           /------------------------\